alex-antonison/health-etl-data-platform/README.md

 * GitHub will be used for source control.
 * GitHub Actions for Continuous Integration/Continuous Deployment.
 * pre-commit will be used to perform tasks such as linting and formatting on each commit.
+* ruff and sqlfluff will be used for linting and formatting python and sql
+* PyTest will be used for unit testing Python code.
+* dbt source and model tests will be used for ensuring source data and transformed data is correct.

 ### Documentation Strategy